 Winston-Salem, NC 27120M

 The VA funding fee is between 0 and 3.6% of the total loan depending on the type of loan you wish to obtain (refinancing vs first time home buyer).
 The money must be paid at the closing of the loan, and all of the money is funded solely into the VA.
 However, you may be exempt from the funding fee if you receive disability as a veteran or are a surviving spouse of a veteran who died while in the line of duty.

 For more specific information on the Funding Fee amount, you can visit the VA’s website.

 According to the VA’s website, the VA Guaranteed Home Loan can be used to:

 The benefits of the VA Guaranteed Home Loan include:

 Refer to our VA loan page to learn more about the benefits of VA Guaranteed Home Loans.

 Once your home is under contract, your lender is to order a VA appraisal to get an unbiased, professional opinion of the home’s market value and determine if it meets the Minimum Property Requirements.

 The Reichert Mortgage Team are VA loan specialists, who take the needs of our military clients seriously.
-From credit counseling to refinancing to closing on home with fantastic rates, we are ready to serve you.
+From refinancing to closing on home with fantastic rates, we are ready to serve you.
 We hope to hear from you soon and don’t forget to contact us with any additional questions in our form below.